abhinav-nath/all-about-aws/notes/elb.md

 ## Why use an Elastic Load Balancer?

+- Distribute traffic across EC2 instances in one or more AZs in a single Region 📌
 - ELB is a managed load balancer
   - AWS guarantees that it will be working
   - AWS takes care of upgrades, maintenance, high availability
   - AWS provides only a few configuration options
+- Auto scales to handle huge loads
+- Load Balancers can be **public** or **private**
 - It costs less to setup your own load balancer but it will be a lot more effort on your end
 - It is integrated with many AWS offerings/services like
   - EC2, EC2 Auto Scaling Groups, Amazon ECS